Introduction to ESOP and Trust Deed

 Key components of an ESOP Trust Deed format

-1. Purpose of the Trust: Clearly stating the objective, which is to hold and distribute shares to employees as part of the ESOP scheme.
+1. Purpose of the trust: Defines the primary goal to hold and distribute company shares among eligible employees under the ESOP scheme.

-3. Funding and share acquisition: Outlining how the trust will be funded, how shares will be acquired (either through new issuance or purchase), and how employees will be allotted shares.
+3. Funding and share acquisition: Outlines how the trust will be funded, how shares will be purchased or issued, and how employees will be allocated shares.

-4. Eligibility criteria: Setting out the eligibility of employees who can participate in the ESOP.
+4. Eligibility criteria: Determines which employees can participate in the ESOP and the conditions they must meet.

 Format of an ESOP Trust Deed